 Gregory Blake Hutchins is currently a Ph.D.
 Graduate Student in the Political Science Department at the University of California, Riverside.
 His concentrations are in Mass Political Behavior and International Relations.
 Currently, Gregory’s research interests are in the realms of Race and Ethnic Politics and International Political Economics.
-In addition to his academic work, Greg is the outgoing Political and Policy Director for the Riverside County Young Democrats and he is the President of the Inland Empire Truman Club political PAC, and is an elected ADEM-delegate to the CA Democratic Party from Assembly District 61.
+In addition to his academic work, Greg is the former Political and Policy Director for the Riverside County Young Democrats, he is the Immediate Past President of the Inland Empire Truman Club political PAC, and is an elected ADEM-delegate to the CA Democratic Party from Assembly District 61.
 Gregory is also a member of the Pick Group of Young Professionals, a network of young community members working towards engaging Riverside to be a better place to live while pursuing excellence in the workplace, where he serves as the Vice-Chair of the Civic engagement committee.

 From 2014 to 2017, Gregory attended UC Riverside and earned his Bachelor’s degree in Political Science.
 He was a member of University Honors and an editor, and eventually Executive Editor, on the Audeamus Editorial Board.
 During his second year Greg was given the opportunity to create and teach, for two quarters, an R’Course.
 Gregory’s course revolved around Civic Involvement and why it is important for everyone to be involved in body politic.
 He also became one of the founding peer-educators for Highlander Against Sexual Violence (H.A.S.V.) in his second year, an organization aimed at educating his fellow highlanders on concepts of sexual violence to combat the many systemic problems stemming from society’s rape culture.